jaxio/jaxio.github.com/documentation/celerio/templates.md

 	          |- resources
 	                      |- META-INF
 	                      |          |- celerio.txt
 	                      |
 	                      |- celerio
 	                                |- bootstrap
 	                                |           |- pom.boot.vm.xml
 	                                |           |- anytemplate.boot.vm.xml
+	                                |
-	                                |- packName
+	                                |- pack-the-name-of-the-pack
 	                                                          |- **/yourtemplate.e.vm.java

-The celerio.txt file contains some meta information that Celerio engine and the Celerio maven-bootstrap-plugin use.
+The celerio.txt file contains some meta information that Celerio engine and the Celerio bootstrap-maven-plugin use.
 Here is a celerio.txt file example:

-	packName=pack-${project.artifactId}
-	packCrypted=false
+	packName=pack-the-name-of-the-pack
 	packDescription=Java EE backend pack: almost pure JPA 2 with Hibernate 4.
 No Spring at all.
 CDI. packDescription2=Some more info
 	packCommand=mvn -Ph2,db,metadata,gen test